Typhoon1089/Capstone-Arvato-Project/README.md

 As the last step of the project, the prediction result from Part 2 is submitted to Kaggle[2] and compared against other submissions.

 ## Project organization<a name="organization"></a>
 1. `data/:` folder that contains the datasets (4 files) with their metadata files (2 files).
-This folder also includes PKL files of proceed datasets for fast loading data.
+This folder also includes (i) PKL files of proceed datasets for fast loading data and (ii) _features-final.csv_ created after finishing data exploration.
 As part of the terms and conditions of using datasets, I am not allowed to include them in this repository.
-2. `models/:` folder that contains all evaluated models
+2. `model/:` folder that contains all developed models.
+3. `cache/:` folder that contains parameters during model development.
-3. `Arvato_project_workbook.ipynb:` the main notebook that presents all steps of the project.
+4. `Arvato_project_workbook.ipynb:` the main notebook that presents all steps of the project.

 ## Installation<a name="installation"></a>
-The project is conducted using Amazon SageMaker.
+The project is conducted using Amazon SageMaker and then tested in my local machine.
 Besides the libraries included in the Anaconda distribution for Python 3.6 the following libraries have been included in this project:
 * `progressbar` - library to display progressbar
 * `lightgbm` - gradient boosting framework that uses tree based learning algorithms.
 * `py-xgboost` - optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.